 It's difficult to drop everything and leave for deployment, particularly if you're involved with a complicated legal case, or haven't put your legal affairs in order yet.
-Whether you're a full-time active duty servicemember or a Reserve/Guard member entering active duty, make sure you take care of at least the following before you leave:
+Be sure you take care of at least the following before you leave:

 Make sure you learn everything there is to know about this act.
 Under it, you could qualify for: